epam/NGB/docs/md/cli/command-reference.md

 ```
 *Description*

-Removes an annotation (GFF, GTF, BED) file from the reference on NGB server.
+Removes an annotation (GFF, GTF, BED, VCF) file from the reference on NGB server.
 Reference file can be addressed by name or an identifier (retrieved from **reg_ref** command, at registration time or search command).
 Annotation file can be addressed by name or by an identifier.

 *Example*